roblevy/react-fast/README.md

 # React and FastAPI starter app

 Get going with a "full-stack" app with React on the front-end and FastAPI on the backend.
+Helpful for code tests and side projects.

 ## Getting started